Karimai/designpatternpy/Behavioral/Command/description.md

 It should be undoable.
 Commands should support undoing their action, allowing the system to rollback changes made by previously executed commands.

+Essentially all details of an operation in a separate object.

+Define instruction for applying the command.

+Undoing the command is optional but recommended.

+Composite commands = Macros

+We will have an object which represent operations.